 Child protection workers can also telephone the Austrial Immunisation Register Wards of State enquiry line 1800 037 723 for information.

-Once a child has been issued with a Medicare card, child protection workers may access his or her immunisation records from AIR.
-If access is required before the Medicare card is issued, a written request should be sent to WA Health using the Form 595 – Letter of Authorisation to Obtain Immunisation Records (in related resources).
+Once a child has been issued with a Medicare card, you can access the child's immunisation records from AIR.
+If access is required before the Medicare card is issued, complete Form 595 – Letter of Authorisation to Obtain Immunisation Records and send to WA Health.
 For more advice, contact AIR Skill Group WOS on 1800 037 723.

 Obtaining an immunisation history statement for a child where the CEO has parental responsibility